WC5E/Warcraft-5e-Conversion/Manual of Monsters, Main File.md

 >
 > ***Claws.*** *Melee Weapon Attack:* +3 to hit, reach 5 ft., one target. *Hit:* 4 (1d6 + 1) slashing damage.

-**Tallstriders** are large, flightless birds, native to the plains and savannahs of central Kalimdor.
-There is a very clear and stubborn pride to the tallstriders, making them near impossible to domesticate and useless as beasts of burden.

-Some skilled hunters and beast-handlers have mastered the art of taming a tallstrider, however.
-For them, the birds' strength and speed make them excellent companions for any sudden skirmish.

-\columnbreak

 ___
 > ## Tiger
 > *Large beast, unaligned*